-Starting your own business in the competitive fast-food industry can be tough but you can still get yourself a piece of the action while still being your own boss.
+Starting your own business in the competitive fast-food industry can be tough but it’s a little easier under a recognisable brand.

 An Oporto franchise loan will allow you to own your own Portuguese chicken and burger store while taking advantage of the benefits of a franchise system that’s over 20 years old.

 If you have the capital and a strong financial situation, we can help you secure finance:

 - Buy a new store or existing: Borrow up to 50-60% of total business costs or up to 100% with an existing residential property as security.

 - Loan term: 10 years (as per the franchise agreement).

 - Loan term with property as security: 25 to 30 years (standard loan term).